This article explains SSProtect Licensing.

 NOTE: Most aspects of a Licensed Organization can be changed, dynamically, though only within the constraints of the governing License Agreement.

 Re-Using Licensed Seats

 License Seats are, as noted, dynamically attached to Accounts, usually when Provisioned.
 As a Privileged User, when you Provision a new Account, a Seat is pre-reserved and associated with the Account you have created.
-This Seat can be dynamically re-used with another Account in two cases - 1) after you Disable an Account, or 2) after you Delete the Account and execute a Recover Seat operation.
+This Seat can be dynamically re-used with another Account 1) after you Disable an Account, or 2) after you Delete the Account and execute a Recover Seat operation.

 Sign-Ups to existing Organizations do not pre-reserve a Seat, and as such an Organization does not need to have a Licensed Seat available when an end-user submits a Join request.
 You will, however, need an available Seat to Validate the Account, activating it for use within your Organization.